TLDR: Scroll to the bottom for a super spooky Halloween giveaway!

 Speaking of opting to stay home, constant doorbell ringing can be an absolute nightmare for dogs and their owners alike.
 With the nonstop commotion, some dogs are more prone to get spooked and make a run for the first door.
 On Halloween night (and every night for that matter) this is the absolute last thing a pet parent wants.
 But don't worry, there are ways to help keep your dog calm and safe this Halloween night.

 If you enjoy staying up to date on the latest and greatest trends in holistic wellness, you've likely heard of CBD for dogs.
-Derived from the hemp plant, CBD is an all natural way to cure ailments and eliminate the need for many conventional medications, along with their associated potential side effects.
+Derived from the hemp plant, CBD is an all-natural way to promote relaxation and a calm demeanor in your pup during stressful events (like Halloween).

 On Halloween night, your dog won't be the only one having a savory treat, pet parents may want to consider purchasing Calming CBD dog treats.
 The peanut butter flavored treats are made with 100% Pure Full Spectrum CBD Oil and contain only the best, all-natural ingredients.